Website navigation

 If you do not configure a sidebar, Calepin builds one from .typ files in the source directory.
 Hidden files are skipped.

-Titled sections are foldable: each page loads with the section that contains it open and the others folded, and readers can open more sections by hand.
+Titled sections are foldable: each page loads with the section that contains it open and the others folded.
+Opening a different section folds the previous one.
 To keep every section expanded instead, disable folding:

 [sidebar]

 Use [menus] for named navigation groups.
 Menu names describe what the links mean; themes decide where to render them.
-The bundled themes understand main, social, and footer.
+The bundled themes understand main and social.
 Custom themes can use any additional menu name.

 [[menus.main]]